kuruefebeste/Song_Sentiment_Analysis/README.md

 ## Project Description:

-Song Sentiment_Analyzer is a Python project that performs sentiment analysis on the titles of the most popular twenty songs by a given artist.
+Song Sentiment Analysis is a Python project that performs sentiment analysis on the titles of the most popular twenty songs by a given artist.
 It uses the Genius API to access song titles and the Text-Processing API to analyze the sentiment of these titles.
 The results are stored in a SQLite database and printed out for further analysis.

 ## Setup

 1. Clone the repository from this link: https://github.com/kuruefebeste/Song_Sentiment_Analysis.git

-2. Make sure you have these installed:
+2. Make sure you have these libraries installed:
 * requests
 * json
 * sqlalchemy